algbio/tsalign/python_bindings/BUILD.md

 ```

 ## Release
-Release by simply adjusting the version in `Cargo.toml`, create and push a tag that is called `python_bindings-v<version>`.
+Release by simply adjusting the version in `Cargo.toml`, create and push a tag that is called `py_lib_tsalign-v<version>`.
 A GitHub action should™ publish to the [PyPI repository](https://pypi.org/project/tsalign/).